SilkRose/Pony/stories/the-roasting-of-pinkamena-diane-pie/the-roasting-of-pinkamena-diane-pie-meta.md

 - I heard the Cakes went to everyone else in Equestria before you for child care, even a group of children.
 I would know because they asked me before you.
 - Will the real Pinkie Pie please stand up?
 Oh wait, I'm already standing!
 - Last time I had this many eyes on me, I thought that they had found me.
 I had to be here, though, I couldn't turn down the opportunity to make fun of myself without looking in a mirror.
 -

+### EqG Pinkie:
+- I'd make a joke about how many Pinkie Pie's it take to screw in a light bulb, but you'd have to invent the light bulb first.
+- I'd ask whats the difference between this Pinkie and me are, but so far nopony has noticed when we've swapped, not even the Elements of Harmony.
+-

 ## Story: